Water park firm's co-owner arrested over Kansas death

 Henry's arrest follows a Kansas grand jury's indictment last week of the Schlitterbahn park in Kansas City, Kansas, and its former operations director, Tyler Austin Miles, on 20 felony charges.
 They included a single count of involuntary manslaughter over the death of Caleb Schwab in 2016.

-Schlitterbhan spokeswoman Winter Prosapio said in a statement that considering last week's indictment, the company is not surprised by Henry's arrest.
+Schlitterbahn spokeswoman Winter Prosapio said in a statement that considering last week's indictment, the company is not surprised by Henry's arrest.
+The company also promised to aggressively fight the criminal charges against Miles and the park, and respond to the allegations in the 47-page indictment "point by point."

 "We as a company and as a family will fight these allegations and have confidence that once the facts are presented it will be clear that what happened on the ride was an unforeseeable accident," she said in an emailed statement.

+The boy was decapitated after the raft on which he was riding went airborne.
+He was the son of Republican state Rep. Scott Schwab, of Olathe, and the family reached settlements of nearly $20 million with Schlitterbahn and various companies associated with the design and construction of the waterslide.

+The two women who rode with Caleb suffered serious injuries and settled claims with Schlitterbahn for an undisclosed amount.

-Caleb was decapitated while riding on the Verruckt slide in the Kansas City park.
-The indictment alleges that the ride met few, if any, industry standards and that Miles delayed or avoided necessary repairs.
-Verruckt has been closed since the boy's death.
+The indictment against Miles and the park alleges that Verruckt met few, if any, industry standards and that Miles delayed or avoided necessary repairs, even after the ride's brake system failed.

+The indictment also said Henry helped design the giant waterslide even though he had "no technical or engineering credentials" and that he set a "rushed timeline" for its construction.

+Schlitterbahn said last week's indictment is "full of false information," and the company also rejected its allegations that Miles and the company withheld information from law enforcement officials.
+It said the allegation that Caleb's death was foreseeable is "beyond the pale of speculation."

 Also contributing was Terry Wallace in Dallas, Texas.